Baby's First Haircut

 Then we find the page.
 It is labeled, “Baby’s First Haircut.”
 Attached is a thin brown paper envelope.
 Inside, unbelievably, are light wispy locks.
 My grandpa’s baby hair, preserved for over 70 years.

 The moment stands still and clear.
-My eyelashes pick up a tear.
 I am silent and marveling as I hold a wisp of him.
 As I hold a wisp of the love my great-grandmother felt for her tiny son, carefully preserved.
 Lasting longer in this world than either mother or son.

-As I carefully bobby-pin my own baby son’s hair, I wonder.
+As I carefully bobby-pin my own baby son’s hair that I’ve reaped from the floor, I wonder.
 Who will find my baby’s wheat colored locks?
 A great-granddaughter of mine?
 All of my yet-to-be grandchildren and great-grandchildren?
 I hope.
 I put the hair in a Ziploc bag and write the name and date on it.
-My eyelashes pick up a tear.
 I imagine my great-grandmother carefully collecting and labeling my grandpa’s baby hair.
 Placing it lovingly into his baby book.
 I pick my son up and snuggle him.
 I think about how my great-grandma must have snuggled my grandpa, the love palpable between her arms.
 The wispy locks snuggled in the pages of the baby book.

 Both of their bodies are gone, but there’s three new generations that can still touch that love.